Applied Clinical Psychology MSc

 Learning Outcomes

-2. Demonstrate a systematic, extensive and comparative knowledge and understanding of the development and context of clinical psychology.
+1. Demonstrate a critical knowledge and understanding of the foundations of clinical psychology.

 Module Aims